kin027/aerogap/README.md

 A Python tool that analyzes 2024 Bureau of Transportation Statistics (BTS) data to identify unserved airline markets with high passenger demand.

-### Why I made this
+### Why I Built This

 I'm an avgeek (aviation enthusiast) and data nerd.
-In [my 300,000+ miles at cruising altitude](https://my.flightradar24.com/kin_on_a_plane), I always wondered where the other passengers on my flights connected to/from if they didn't fly nonstop to their final destinations, especially if connecting wasn't a choice (i.e. no nonstop service existed).
-That curiosity grew into exploring nonstop service gaps from the airports I frequented.

-Also, network planning is often the defining difference between a profitable airline and one facing bankruptcy.
-Popular O/D (origin/destination) pairs that lack nonstop service can present significant market opportunities, especially if one end of the route serves as an airline hub.
-(But of course, the passenger count is just one of many factors in network planning.)

-### What I learned from this
+While I love to take connecting flights even when nonstop service exists ([not too long ago I flew from DFW to ABQ via...
+ORD!](https://my.flightradar24.com/kin_on_a_plane)), I'm also aware that many passengers are required to connect because no nonstop option was available for them.

+As a result, each time I step onboard another plane, I always wonder where the other passengers connect to or from.
+That curiosity drove me to build this tool and explore unserved markets from the airports I frequent.

+### Key Insights

 Running this analysis on my frequented airports revealed interesting unserved markets I hadn't considered.
-Without this, I never would've known that the top unserved airport from PDX (Portland, OR) is MSY (New Orleans), where, in 2024, over 39,000 passengers connected to reach the Big Easy.
-(And Alaska Airlines probably knew too, seeing as it [started seasonal service between the two in 2025](https://news.alaskaair.com/loyalty/alaska-airlines-launches-seasonal-daily-flight-between-portland-and-new-orleans/).)
+Without this, I never would've known that the top unserved airport from PDX (Portland, OR) is MSY (New Orleans).
+In 2024, over 39,000 passengers had to connect to reach the Big Easy.

+The difference between a profitable airline and one facing bankruptcy could simply be in network planning.
+Unserved O/D (origin/destination) pairs like PDX-MSY present significant market opportunities, especially if one end of the route is an airline hub.

+As it turns out, one end is!
+Alaska Airlines makes PDX a hub, and they must have seen the same data because they [launched service between PDX and MSY in January 2025](https://news.alaskaair.com/loyalty/alaska-airlines-launches-seasonal-daily-flight-between-portland-and-new-orleans/).
+Of course, network planners look at factors beyond demand to justify new routes, but I just thought it was cool to see a major airline act on the same unserved market that my analysis found. ✈️

-**Try it out with your home airport to discover where people are going that airlines aren't!**
+**Try the AeroGap Analyzer out with your home airport to discover where people are going that airlines aren't!**

 ## Getting Started